12 Super Fun Vegetarian Snacks

 8. Peanut Butter and Apple Slices

-No one knows when peanut butter was first made, but it was certainly used as far back as the ancient Incas.
-It’s a popular snack among kids and adults alike.
+No one knows when peanut butter was first made, but the ancient Incas undoubtedly used it.
+Today, it’s a popular snack among kids and adults alike.

-Peanut butter is available in smooth or crunchy varieties, and you can make your homemade peanut butter if you have access to a food processor.
+Peanut butter is available in smooth or crunchy varieties.
+If you have access to a food processor, you can make your homemade peanut butter.

 Apple slices are a healthy snack for kids and adults alike.
 They contain plenty of fiber and vitamin C and antioxidants that fight free radicals in your body.

-Choose organic apples whenever possible because the peels tend to have more pesticides than other foods.
+Choose organic apples whenever possible because peels have more pesticides than other foods.

 Organic apples are expensive, but they’re worth it, considering that pesticides cause most apple-related allergies on the skins of non-organic apples.

-Peanut butter and apple slices are a delicious combination that provides you with many essential nutrients.
+Peanut butter and apple slices are a delicious combination with many essential nutrients.

 9. Cottage Cheese with Fruit